Red Dwarf: Back to Earth: Promotion

-On 13 March 2009, SFX magazine announced that they had released a limited edition of issue 181 onto the newsstands.
+On 13 March 2009, SFX announced that they had released a limited edition of issue 181 onto the newsstands.
 This edition was limited to 50 nationwide and featured the cast of the Back to Earth series instead of the standard Doctor Who cover.
 The magazine also plays an important part in the episode itself; Dave Bradley, editor of SFX is quoted as saying, "Our cover plays a key part in the storyline."
 In the series, the magazine cover helped to illustrate the fact that Red Dwarf was just a television series, and it also led Lister to investigate the nature of Kochanski's disappearance after seeing an article about the actress who plays her.

 Dave started a viral marketing campaign in March 2009, when listerscominghome.co.uk was introduced to the public.
 The site shows a postcard, and reveals minor details of the series to the viewer.
 Dave also released several videos on their site, including a mock-advertisement for the "Carbug", a modified Smart Fortwo to fit the shape and style of Starbug.
 On-set videos also were released, along with short teasers (under ten seconds), with some 30-second teasers as well.
 Cast members have also written for the Dave blog, releasing small bits of information about the shows.
 The viral campaign went on to win a Broadcast Digital Award for Best Use of Digital Technology.